 - Evidence of the candidate’s research potential and capabilities, as demonstrated through abstracts of: research presentations, publications, articles accepted for publication and not yet published, or other significant academic or scholarly accomplishments.

 Applications that do not meet all of the criteria will not be considered.
-Selection of one candidate and one alternate for these awards will be made by a committee chaired by Dr. Neal Sobania, CIEE Senior Fellow.
+Selection of one candidate and one alternate for these awards will be made by a committee comprised of CIEE Board Members, Academic Consortium Board Members, and CIEE staff.
 Preference will be given to candidates who demonstrate the potential to complete the dissertation during the award year.